 Termination of Parental Rights

 Parental termination means that you are no longer a parent in the eyes of the law.
-A parent whose rights are terminated no longer has rights and responsibilities, including financial responsibilities, to his or her children.
+A parent whose rights are terminated no longer has rights and responsibilities, sometimes including financial responsibilities, to his or her children.

 Some of our clients want to know if they can terminate their own parental rights, or terminate the other parent’s rights, after a divorce.
 At Calgary Family Law Associates, our lawyers will answer your questions about termination of parental rights in detail if you ask us, but the basic answer is that this is a very serious action that normally does not succeed except in extreme circumstances.